Nanosim-LIG/boast/README.md

       }
       return p.ckernel
     end
+    ```

-Listing [lst:vector~a~dd~r~un] shows the a way to check the validity of the previous kernel over the available range of languages.
-The options that are passed to run are only relevant for GPU languages and are thus ignored in FORTRAN and C (Line 16).
-Success is only printed if results are validated, else an exception is raised (Lines 17 to 20).
+Following Listing shows the a way to check the validity of the previous kernel
+over the available range of languages.
+The options that are passed to run are
+only relevant for GPU languages and are thus ignored in FORTRAN and C
+(Line 16).
+Success is only printed if results are validated, else an exception
+is raised (Lines 17 to 20).

+    ```ruby
     n = 1024*1024
     a = NArray.sfloat(n).random
     b = NArray.sfloat(n).random